-ix.
-In our opinion and according to the information and explanations given to us, the Company has not raise any money by way of initial public offer or further public offer (including debt instrument).
+f) In our opinion and according to the information and explanations given to us, the company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies.

+X. a) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year.
+Accordingly, paragraph (x) of the order is not applicable.